 General and Aircraft Liability Insurance.
 Lessee shall obtain and maintain comprehensive general and aircraft liability insurance for personal and bodily injury (including passengers), death, property damage, and passenger liability with a combined single limit for each occurrence in at least the following amounts: (a) $1,000,000 for each aircraft; (b) $100,000 for each passenger; (c) $1,000,000 for premises liability.

 Hangar Keeper’s Liability Insurance.
 If Lessee intends to store any aircraft not owned or leased by Lessee but otherwise approved under this Agreement on the Premises, Lessee shall obtain and maintain hangar keeper’s liability insurance for at least the full value of the non-owned aircraft in Lessee’s care, custody, or control.
+For those that lease the hangar but do not occupy it will need to have subtenant hangar insurance coverage.
+If Lessee does not occupy the hangar and intends to store aircraft, not own hangar, they need to have hangar keepers insurance

 Automobile Liability Insurance.
 Lessee shall obtain and maintain comprehensive automobile liability insurance at a combined single limit coverage of at least $1,000,000 (bodily injury and property damage).
+Most others require 300-500K vs 1M Coverage, Typically a non-commercial policy

 Builder’s Risk Insurance.
 During any period of construction, reconstruction, or renovation of the Improvements, Lessee shall provide, or cause to be provided, builder’s risk insurance as to all items of construction with coverage at least equal to the total amount of the construction contract(s) for all such construction activities.